tcd-2025-gdp8/gdp8/README.md

 A motivational leaderboard displays study groups ranked by cumulative study hours against different study groups in the same modules.

 **Secure Authentication**
-Firebase Authentication ensures secure and seamless user login.
+Firebase Authentication is used for OAuth-based user identity management, ensuring seamless and secure user login.

 **Robust Backend Architecture**
-Built in Go with MySQL and modular design patterns for performance and maintainability.
+Built in Go, utilising a MySQL database for efficient data storage, and following scalable and modular design patterns for performance and maintainability.

 **Containerized Deployment**
 Docker and Docker Compose ensure consistent local and production environments.